 It also is a liberation theology in the sense that we do not need to wait for the state or most of society to agree with us, but it gives oppressed people and all who are in solidarity with them tools to act for their liberation now.

-3. There is also the long history of Germany (and other countries) tolerating blatant human rights abuses and the dismantling of civil society in Russia and the encroaching acts of imperial aggression not only in Ukraine, but also Georgia, Bergkarabach between Armenia and Aserbadjan, not to name Syria.
+Community Peacemaker Teams has taught me that in every struggle there are those who struggle nonviolently.
+This is especially true in Ukraine, a country which has had several successful nonviolent revolutions in the last decades.
+This is what I tried to argue in my essay on the situation. - There is also the long history of Germany (and other countries) tolerating blatant human rights abuses and the dismantling of civil society in Russia and the encroaching acts of imperial aggression not only in Ukraine, but also Georgia, Bergkarabach between Armenia and Aserbadjan, not to name Syria.
 The main reason we tolerated these injustices was our dependence on Russian fossil fuels.

 A Christian peace stance is only plausible if it is connected to a willingness to live simply, AND a commitment to politically dismantle the fossil fuel economy.
 This includes working for structural changes and building broad alliances for climate justice and a rapid just transition.
-I know many of us here are involved in these struggles, but I’ll just mention David Lapp Jost’s great essay on what we can learn from Sweden about a low energy housing models etc.
+I know many of us here are involved in these struggles, but I’ll just mention David Lapp Jost’s great essay on what we can learn from Sweden about a low energy housing models etc. - What there IS awareness of are the recent failures of nonviolent civil resistance especially in Belarus and Russia itself.
+We need to make sure we do not present civil resistance as a kind of magic bullet or guarantee to victory – which perversely also would blame those who dared to resist and lost for their own failure, or their not non-violent means.

 Theologically, but also strategically, I think it’s important to use arguments of effectiness ONLY to deconstruct the powerful assumption that „nonviolence is weak and violence is a necessary evil“ as you do very well in your essay.